T-DEV16/ML-Group-Project-8/README.md

 ![table](https://user-images.githubusercontent.com/38708456/206113022-aa12b6f7-11e6-439c-9e2a-145bee95f621.JPG)

-The table organizes the different attributes of the images into columns.
-The img column has the gray scale representation of the images that were pulled from git for more a more efficient calculations.
-The smaller number decreases the complexity of the convolving process.
-The pothole being the target of the project is encoded as 1 and 0 for true and false of whether certain images contain potholes or not.

 ### Data Exploration
 We are working with a dataset that contains **2235** samples (images).
 The target classes are **0** and **1**, which correspond to the given road containing a pothole (**1**) or not (**0**).
 As we can see in the target class distribution, the data is a bit imbalanced.
 We have **564** samples with potholes, and **1671** samples without.
 This can lead to oversampling where the data chosen for training is skewed towards one class.
 Therefore, it's important that we shuffle and split our data carefully.